ItamarRocha/Operations-Research/README.md

 ```
 * Agree with the installation terms.
 * Make sure to check if the version in the makefile checks with the one you are installing.
+   * You can also install python 2.7 Cplex if you wish.
 ---

 ## Code